 - Salt and pepper to taste

-- After 10 minutes, gently lower the salmon fillet into the water and continue to simmer for another 10 minutes, by which time the salmon and potatoes should be just done.
+- After 5 minutes, bring a second pan of water up to the boil, then gently lower the salmon fillets into the water and simmer for 10 minutes.
 Tip into a sieve to drain and then rest the sieve over the saucepan to steam dry and cool slightly.

 - While the potatoes and salmon are cooking, make the dressing.
 Put the mustard, honey, white wine vinegar, salt and pepper in an old jam jar (or similar) and stir to mix together.
 Add the olive oil and then screw on the lid of the jar and shake to combine.

 - Now you can begin to construct the salad.
-Slice the lettuce leaves and scatter them on a plate.
-Scatter over the cucumber, cherry tomatoes and avocado – I like to halve the avocado, remove the stone and then squeeze the flesh out onto the plate in blobs.
+Divide the lettuce leaves between 4 plates.
+Scatter over the cucumber, cherry tomatoes and avocado.

 - Peel the skin off the salmon and then flake it and scatter the flakes over the rest of the salad.

 - Halve the potatoes and tip them back into the pan.
-Drizzle over a couple of blobs of dressing and swirl the pan so they get coated.
+Drizzle over a couple of tablespoons of dressing and swirl the pan so they get coated.
 Arrange the potatoes on the salad.

-- Finally drizzle the rest of the dressing over the salad and then eat as soon as possible!
+- Finally, drizzle the rest of the dressing over the salad and serve!